cmarquardt/homebrew-setup/README.md

  - not open the browser when launching the server,
  - not require a token upon first startup.

+As some parts of the installation of Jupyter and its extensions are located in the system folders of the Python 3 installation; if the latter is newly build or upgraded (e.g., via Homebrew), some setup needs to be done:

+    # Re-build jupyterlab
+    jupyter lab build

+    # Re-build jupyterlab templates
+    jupyter labextension install jupyterlab_templates

-To set up a Python kernel using a dedicated virtual environment, create a virtual environment based on the Python version required (Python 2 or Python 2) - say, a Python 2 environment named `yaros-devel`.
+To set up a Python kernel using a dedicated virtual environment, create a virtual environment based on the Python version required (Python 2 or Python 3) - say, a Python 2 environment named `yaros-devel`.
 Then:

     workon yaros-devel
     python2 -m ipykernel install --user --name yaros-devel --display-name "Python 2 (yaros-devel)”